Data science is king

-Digital procurement transformation and the impact on bid management is evolving, fast.
-Artificial intelligence (AI) and machine learning are changing virtually every industry and business function.
+Artificial intelligence and machine learning in bid management is an emerging area of interest and its application is changing virtually every industry and business function.
 Not since the industrial revolution have we seen as much advancement in such a short window of time.
-In the midst of Covid-19 procurement functions were forced into accepting that their industry was lagging behind with rigid, linear processes hindering data flow internally and across the supply chain.
+Data science is now king, and it will be the driver of procurement 4.0.

 With technology adoption and innovation being accelerated, every organisation is becoming a technology business.
 To keep up, procurement is fast tracking digital transformation and looking at new ways to be more future-oriented and shock resistant.

-What will happen to the competitive bidding environment and what are the real business opportunities that technology can offer suppliers to build their competitive advantage?
+What will happen to the competitive bidding environment and what are the real business opportunities that artificial intelligence and machine learning technology can offer suppliers to build their competitive advantage?

 “We cannot solve our problems with the same thinking we used when we created them” ~ Albert Einstein